An API Strategy for Open Banking

 The use of APIs is fundamental to the concept of Open Banking.
 The need for new products and services to serve increasingly multichannel customers and create more personalized relationships requires the development of Open APIs.

 Open Banking and the use of APIs is fundamental and not to be underestimated.
-Some banks have chosen to embrace concepts such as R&D and innovation incubation teams, unbundling monolithic IT systems into reusable service components and hackathons to spark innovation in order to gain that agility.
+Some banks have chosen to embrace concepts such as R&D and innovation incubation teams, unbundling monolithic IT systems into reusable service components and sponsoring hackathons to spark innovation.
 This may address today’s concerns, but how can banks build for tomorrow with uncertainty on the technical standards that will be defined in months and years to come?
-As described with the Modernizers, the last thing that any technology leader wants is to have to rewrite a solution in three years’ time because the technology they implemented today isn’t fit for purpose in the short or medium term.
+The last thing that any technology leader wants is to have to rewrite a solution in three years’ time because the technology they implemented today isn’t fit for purpose in the short or medium term.

 2. Contributing value to and from the API economy